Little Girl in a Blue Armchair

-The Painting
+Painting

-The museum page provenance suggests the painting was possibly shown at the Fourth Impressionist Exhibition 1879 as Portrait de petite fille.
+The museum's provenance information suggests the painting was possibly shown at the Fourth Impressionist Exhibition 1879 as Portrait de petite fille.

 By 1877 Cassatt had come into frank conflict with the official French art establishment and had had both her submissions for that year rejected by the Salon.
 So when Edgar Degas invited her to join the Impressionists the same year, a group similarly disaffected by the Salon system, she accepted with eagerness.
 A planned 1878 exhibition did not take place, because of what Degas judged would be competition from the World's Fair held in Paris that year, but she did hold what amounted to a show of her own at the Spring 1879 Impressionist exhibition, exhibiting a dozen oils and pastels.
 Exactly which works these all were is not now known with certainty, but it is likely that Little Girl in a Blue Armchair was amongst them.

 Cassatt submitted the painting to the Art Gallery of the American pavilion at the 1878 World's Fair, along with another that cannot now be identified.
 To her intense annoyance it was rejected, although the other was accepted.
 She expressed her irritation in a 1903 letter to the Parisian art dealer Ambroise Vollard, which makes it plain how much Degas had been involved (he also supplied the model, a daughter of friends of his): "It was the portrait of a friend of M. Degas.
 I had done the child in the armchair and he found it good and advised me on the background and he even worked on it.
 I sent it to the American section of the big exposition [of 1878], they refused it ...
 I was furious, all the more so since he had worked on it.
 At that time this appeared new and the jury consisted of three people of which one was a pharmacist!"
 Indeed, the painting is often cited as an example of Degas' influence.